alphagov/frontend/docs/building_blocks_for_flexible_content.md

   data_source_link: https://www.ons.gov.uk/economy/grossdomesticproductgdp/timeseries/ihyq/qna
 ```

-Extra options:

-For a "minimal" chart add "minimal" attributes to the block config.
+For a minimal chart add `minimal: true` to the block config.
+This will output a simplified graph with no interactivity.

 ```yaml
 - type: statistics